1. Initial Case Evaluation

 -

-4. Formal Demand Letter
+4. FINAL Demand Letter

 Goal: Escalate pressure with legal weight.